-In Sweden, to place us at the actual scene, animals as food are more than ever on people’s plates – for breakfast, lunch, and dinner.
-One may of course ask if we may be the bloodiest eaters of all Swedish times.
+In Sweden, to place us at the actual scene, animals, as food, are more than ever on people’s plates; for breakfast, lunch, and dinner.
+One may of course ask whether we might be the bloodiest eaters of all Swedish times.
 Did not the Swedish Vikings consume nothing but animal flesh, raw meat and bloody grilled steaks?
-It is difficult to know, but a recent archaeological study actually showed that the Vikings, contrary to the myth, ate a lot more vegetables, herbs, berries than what is usually presumed.
+It is difficult to know for certain, but a recent archaeological study actually showed that the Vikings, contrary to the myth, consumed a lot more vegetables, herbs, berries than what is usually presumed.

-At the same time as people are most probably eating more meat stuffs than ever, there is an increased interest in food without animal flesh, the so called ’vegetarian kitchen’.
-According to a SIFO-investigation on behalf of Hill & Knowlton, published in the Stockholm morning paper Metro 16/9-99, 30 percent of the Stockholm population is what Metro called ”cheating-vegetarians”, which means that they answered: 'Yes, I would like to increase my intake of vegetarian meals.'
+Simultaneously as people most probably are eating more meat stuffs than ever, there is an increased interest in food without animal flesh; the so called ’vegetarian kitchen’.
+According to a SIFO investigation on behalf of Hill & Knowlton, published in the Stockholm morning paper Metro 16/9-99, 30 percent of the Stockholm population is what Metro called ”cheating-vegetarians”, which means that they answered: 'Yes, I would like to increase my intake of vegetarian meals.'

 We seem to have a situation of increased polarization regarding how to feed ourselves.
-More and more animals are eaten, more and more people tend to be interested in not eating animals.
+More and more animals are consumed, more and more people tend to be interested in not consuming animals.

 Now, is this bewildered, somewhat paradoxical, situation something altogether new?
 And is the idea of not consuming animals a new thought?
-In Sweden there is certainly a strong movement for ’animal rights’ (in Swedish ’djurrätt’ or ’djurs rättigheter’ or ’djurs frigörelse’), as in the UK, as in the US, as in Australia, as, less well known, in Latin America, Africa, and Asia.
+In Sweden there is certainly a strong movement for ’animal rights’ (in Swedish ’djurrätt’ or ’djurs rättigheter’ or ’djurs frigörelse’), as is the case in the UK, in the US, in Australia, and, less known, in Latin America, Africa, and Asia.
 It is a movement that has grown since the 1970’s.
-What seldom is recognized is that there are differences within this movement, actually quite big differences, when it comes to ideology and practice.
+What seldom is recognized is that there are differences within this movement, actually quite big differences when it comes to ideology and practice.

 I think one may distinguish between two main strands of thought.

 The first one we might call ’animal welfare’.
-The animal welfare-perspective focuses on pain.
-Animals, that is mammals and vertebrates, do have the capacity to feel pain, so they do have an interest of not being exposed to pain.
+The animal welfare perspective focuses on pain.
+Animals, i.e. mammals and vertebrates, do have the capacity to feel pain, so they do have an interest of not being exposed to pain.
 Animal welfarists put strong emphasis on this interest.

-The animal welfare-ideology recognizes the power of man, the human species, versus the lesser power of other species.
+The animal welfare ideology recognizes the power of man, the human species, versus the lesser power of other species.
 It also perceives man as inherently more important than other species; and as having more value than other species.
-Along with being powerful, more important, and more valuable, follows responsibility.
+Along with being powerful, more important, thus, more valuable, follows responsibility.
 Man should not misuse his power in relation to animals; man has duties towards animals not to inflict unnecessary pain.

 Usually this perspective focuses on physical pain.
 Animal welfarists’ view is similar to that of the general political welfarists of today.
 In political terms it means reforming the system of animal husbandry.
-Transportation to slaughterhouses is to be improved; with water and more space and not such long travel hours.
+Transportation to slaughterhouses is to be improved; with water and more space, and not so long travel hours.
 There are to be larger cages, so that the animals cannot hurt themselves and others.
-It means: as painless slaughter methods as possible, less painful castration methods etcetera.
+It implies, as painless slaughter methods as possible, less painful castration methods etcetera.

 Animal rights, or animal liberation, is something quite different.
 Well, not altogether.
-Like animal welfare, the animal rights-perspective sees animals’ capacity to feel pain as important.
+Like animal welfare, the animal rights perspective considers animals’ capacity to feel pain to be important.
 But for holders of this view, pain is not necessarily something to be avoided.
 Pain is seen as a fact of life, a life preserving signal of warning, and something that makes us, both humans and animals, able to feel the opposite of pain: pleasure.
-Lust, pleasure or joy, and pain are mutually dependent, in this view.
+Lust, pleasure, or joy, and pain are mutually dependent, in this view.
 Therefore animal rightists do not focus solely on pain.
 Rather they seek to broaden the picture.

 Many animals, for example all mammals in agriculture, have the capacity to feel not only physical pain; but also mental pain, mental distress, like anxiety, grief, loneliness, boredom, fear etcetera.
 Likewise, mammals have the capacity to feel joy, or what has been called ’funktionslust’, the deep satisfaction of doing something the body and mind are well constructed to do.
 The problem here, and the key message of animal rights and animal liberation, is that this joy, or possibility of joy, of being alive and using one’s body and mind to stay alive, presupposes a great deal of freedom.
 Without freedom, there are small chances of ever enjoying life fully.

-So, from this perspective it is principally wrong to hold animals in captivity.
-Like man – man as an extraordinary animal species – other animals want and strive for freedom.
-Freedom can be given up momentarily to gain something like food and shelter, but in normal cases it is not given up totally.
-A fox, for example, who knows freedom, would hardly stay voluntarily in a cage of today’s or yesterday’s fox farms; an intensively bred cow would not want to let go of her calf, and she would hardly choose to stay inside in the same tiny place all winter long eating and relieving herself in the same place; a pig would hardly like to be crammed with other pigs, day after day, in spaces that give the pig and his/her fellows one square meter each (the Swedish minimum size).
-And most importantly, none of these animals, had they once enjoyed freedom, would voluntarily walk down the line towards death.
+So, from this perspective, it is principally wrong to keep animals in captivity.
+Like man; man as an extraordinary animal species, other animals long for freedom.
+Freedom can be given up momentarily, to gain something like food and shelter, but in normal cases it is not given up totally.
+A fox, used to freedom, would hardly stay in a cage of today’s or yesterday’s fox farms; an intensely bred cow would not want to let go of her calf, and she would hardly choose to stay inside in the same tiny place all winter long, eating and relieving herself in the same place; a pig would hardly want to be crammed with other pigs, day after day, in spaces that give the pig and his/her fellows one square meter each (the Swedish minimum size).
+And, most importantly, none of these animals, had they once enjoyed freedom, would voluntarily walk down the line towards death.

 The endeavour for freedom and the will to live are deeply embedded in all animals.
-Animal rightists or animal liberationists say we should recognize this – as we recognize this striving within ourselves.
+Animal rightists or animal liberationists say we should recognize this, as we recognize this longing within ourselves.

 In practice, the animal rights or animal liberation ideology means the end of animal husbandry as we know it.
-It means not just animals being treated without direct infliction of pain, it means giving up human power over these animals’ lives.
-No raising of animals for human gains, no systematic slaughter for human food purposes.
+It means, not just animals being treated without direct infliction of pain, it means the giving up of human power over these animals’ lives.
+No raising of animals for human (monetary) gains, no systematic slaughter for human food purposes.

 Now, the consequences of the animal rights view seem radical enough, actually it seems so radical that we think these ideas are new, emerging from urbanization and the industrialization of animal husbandry during the twentieth century.

-And I will end this lecture trying to explain why we don’t seem to know these ideas existed all along.
+I will try to explain why we don’t seem to know these ideas existed all along.